-Rights groups say his case is emblematic of a crackdown on dissent under Erdogan.
-Kavala said on Friday he would no longer attend his trial, as a fair hearing was impossible after recent comments by the president.
+Rights groups say Kavala’s case is emblematic of a crackdown on dissent under Erdogan.

-The European Court of Human Rights called for Kavala’s release two years ago, saying there was no reasonable suspicion he had committed an offence and finding his detention had been intended to silence him.
+The European Court of Human Rights (ECHR) called for Kavala’s immediate release in late 2019 over a lack of reasonable suspicion that he committed an offence, ruling thathis detention served to silence him.